-Follow the winding boardwalk through the limestone Cutta Cutta Caves, or relax in the Katherine Hot Springs 5 minutes’ from town.
-Listen to a lesson being broadcast out to a classroom spread over 800,000 sq km classroom at the Katherine School of the Air.
-Or meet local Indigenous artists and purchase their work at the town’s art and craft galleries.
+Follow the winding boardwalk through the limestone Cutta Cutta Caves, or relax in the Katherine Hot Springs 5 minutes from town.
+Listen to a lesson being broadcast out to a classroom spread over 800,000km2 classroom at the Katherine School of the Air.
+Meet local Aboriginal artists and purchase their work at the town’s art and craft galleries.

 Can Katherine be done as a day trip?

 If you wake up early enough, you could make it to Katherine and back from Darwin in a day, but the best option is to stay a few nights, giving you plenty of time to explore the town and its surrounds.

 Do I need any passes or permits to visit Katherine?

 Passes or permits are not required in Katherine.

 In the town itself, you can walk, ride a bike, catch a taxi, or hire a car.
 To get to the main sights out of town – Nitmiluk National Park and Nitmiluk Gorge – guided tours are available, or you can drive yourself.